As long as you get the equipment within the bull’s-eye (range) you can achieve a proper and efficient bicycle fit.

 As simple as it sounds, the best way to find the most comfortable bike seat is to sit on it.
 The problem is switching saddles is both time consuming and difficult.

 Changing a saddle can take up to 15 minutes per seat which means most people make a seat choice by pressing a finger into it to test its firmness or softness.
 Another option is simply choosing a saddle based on the one that is most advertised.
 Fortunately, we have solved this problem.
-At BikeFit we built a fitting tool called buy lasix overnight delivery that quickly and easily allows you to test as many saddles as you’d like by sitting on them.
+At BikeFit we built a fitting tool called buy lasix online that quickly and easily allows you to test as many saddles as you’d like by sitting on them.
 Not all shops have SwitchIt so you’ll need to ask for it or find another bike shop that does.
 When you find a shop with SwitchIt, try as many saddles as you’d like until you find the one that fits best before you make your purchase.
 It may come as a surprise that the seat you currently ride is not really the best saddle for you.
 Let your hinny be the judge!

 Beware of other ways a bicycle dealer may guide you in your saddle choice.
 Some bike shops may have you sit on a device that takes an impression of the width of your sits bones.
 If this device actually works, the best information it ‘suggests’ is – how wide or narrow of a saddle you ‘might’ like.
 Unfortunately we can share with you story after story where this device does not provide information for a good saddle choice.